making children's personal data safe, fair and transparent

 and can also continue to choose not to provide what has been collected before September 2018:

-These data are optional, and not required: refused, not known and not yet obtained are valid returns for schools to use in these fields.
+These two pieces of data are optional, and not required: refused, not known and not yet obtained are valid returns for schools to use in these fields.

 For Parents and Pupils: collection of nationality data collection from children in England has ended